-• Kids will love moving around the room with their squishy fish, bobbing up and down, and diving into the 'ocean'.
+Firstly, they provide lots of opportunity for gross motor movement.
+Kids will love swimming with their squishy fish, bobbing up and down, and diving into a make-believe ‘ocean’.

-This craft is fun for kids, using squishy and sticky materials.
+This fish craft is filled with fun sensory play for kids, using squishy and sticky materials.

 Make this fun craft for an ocean theme, or add to your summer activities.